How Savings Bonds Work

 Like savings and Treasury bonds, FDIC-insured bank accounts also offer a government guarantee.
 Here is a comparison between bonds and bank accounts:

-- Extent of U.S. government guarantee.
 FDIC insurance is limited to $250,000 per depositor per bank, though you can insure more by opening accounts at multiple banks or opening a joint account with a spouse.
-Government backing of interest and face value on Treasury bonds is unlimited, and while it is also not limited for savings bonds, the latter are harder to accumulate in large amounts due to the annual purchase limit.
+Government backing of interest and face value on Treasury bonds is unlimited, and while it is also not limited to savings bonds, the latter is harder to accumulate in large amounts due to the annual purchase limit.

-- Liquidity.
-Savings and money market accounts are very liquid, because the full value of these accounts is redeemable at any time.
+Savings and money market accounts are very liquid because the full value of these accounts is redeemable at any time.
 CDs and savings bonds carry penalties for early redemption, while Treasury bonds carry the risk of price fluctuations if you don’t hold them to maturity.

 The relationship between bond yields and bank rates will change over time, as will the relationship between short- and long-term instruments.
 Doing a full range of yield comparisons, both between and within these categories, will help you make the most of your options.